BestTimesToVisit.com Logo

 cultural

-Step back in time at this sacred Polynesian ceremonial site on Raiatea, a UNESCO World Heritage site.
-Wander among the stone platforms and sacred stones, feeling the spiritual energy of this ancient meeting place where chiefs and priests once gathered.
+Step back in time at this sacred Polynesian ceremonial site on Raiatea, a UNESCO World Heritage site that was once the center of a vast empire.
+Wander among the stone platforms and sacred stones, feeling the spiritual energy of this significant cultural hub.
+Visiting during a local festival offers a deeper understanding of its living traditions.

 food